FALSE NEWS; GET THE FACTS!

 We don’t have an opinion on this legislation.
 We always advise our clients to act within the law.
 Broadly, we feel that every law-abiding citizen should be concerned if cities and counties become financially unable to enforce their laws.
 However, our primary purpose is to obtain compliance with the law; cost recovery is only a secondary objective in cities that elect to pursue it.

 Garcia ran a childcare center out of an unpermitted and unsafe addition to his home without a business license and in violation of the requirements of his State permit, which endangered the lives of children.
-He ignored the city’s code enforcement efforts for four years, racking up thousands of dollars of unnecessary expenses along the way.
+He resisted the city’s code enforcement efforts for four years, racking up thousands of dollars of unnecessary expenses along the way.
 The City of Coachella referred the case to Silver & Wright to file criminal charges as a last-resort effort to get Garcia to comply with the multiple municipal codes he was violating.

 Morales is a landlord that illegally rented one of her eight homes to a tenant who violated a city ordinance that prohibits keeping farm animals in residential areas.
 After neighbors complained about the noise from these animals, the Indio Police Department issued multiple warnings to Morales informing her that she and her tenant were violating the law.
 Those warnings were ignored and the issues were not resolved.
 As a last resort, the City chose to press criminal charges against Morales for her violations.
 The city then chose to exercise its right to recover the loss of taxpayer resources that were required to get Morales to comply with the law.